-Julio Vila Y Prades Spain
+Julio Vila Y Prades Biography | Oil Paintings

 4-9-1873 Valencia, ESP - 7-9-1930 Barcelona, ESPBack to Artist IndexView Artists Paintings

-Expressing a desire to visit South America, his friend Sorolla contacted the Catalonian businessman and art promoter, José Artal, who was based in Buenos Aires, Argentina.
-With his support, Julio Vila y Prades went to Argentina, where he painted landscapes and genre scenes on the pampas.
-He returned to Europe in 1906, spending some time in Brittany, then visiting Madrid, where he made drawings at the wedding of King Alfonso XIII.
+Wanting to visit South America, his friend Sorolla contacted the Catalonian businessman and art promoter, José Artal, soon to be "Count", who was living in Buenos Aires, Argentina.
+With his support, Julio Vila y Prades went to Buenos Aires, where he painted landscapes and scenes on the pampas, such as Primera Junta and Conduciendo Hacienda, of gauchos on the pampas.

-In 1908, following the death of his mother, he went back to Buenos Aires and married José (soon to be "Count") Artal's daughter, Carmen, who was fifteen years his junior.
-Over the next few years, he travelled throughout Argentina, receiving several commissions for decorative works, including the ceiling at the Tigre Club, and murals at the Plaza Hotel and the Tucumán Government Palace.
-He also produced numerous portraits.
+In 1908, when he was thirty-five years old, following the death of his mother, Julio Vila y Prades returned to Buenos Aires and married Artal's twenty years old daughter, Carmen.
+Over the next few years from Buenos Aires, he traveled throughout Argentina, receiving several commissions for decorative works, including the ceiling at the Tigre Club of Buenos Aires, murals at the Plaza Hotel, the Government Palace in Tucumán and the Mar de Plata Club, in addition to painting numerous portraits.

-Plans to move to Paris were quashed by the beginning of World War I and his family settled in San Sebastián instead.
-Julio Vila y Prades continued to travel, however, working in New York, Havana, Caracas and Mexico City.
+Julio Vila y Prades wanted to move to Paris in 1914 but because of the start of World War I the family settled in San Sebastián instead.
+Julio Vila y Prades worked in New York, Havana, Caracas and Mexico City.
 He returned to Spain in 1921 and painted the ceiling of the new Gran Kursaal de San Sebastián.
-After that, he went to Peru, to do on-site sketches for a mural of the Battle of Ayacucho, to be placed in the new Bolivarian Museum in Caracas.
-The year 1924 found him in San Francisco, doing a mural for the Legion of Honor museum.
+After that, he went to Peru, to do on-site sketches for a mural of the Battle of Ayacucho, to be placed in the new Bolivarian Museum in Caracas and in 1924 he traveled to San Francisco, to paint a mural for the Legion of Honor museum.